-MeridianLink has been the 800-pound gorilla in the consumer LOS space, in both functionality and number of clients.
+MeridianLink has been the 800-pound gorilla in the consumer Loan Origination Software (LOS) space, in both functionality and number of clients.
 The company’s growth over the years has been impressive.
 It has also seen some challenges along the way, including system infrastructure issues and long implementation lead times (which have since been resolved).
-But, it has had the upper hand with a solution that allows clients to take a loan application, cross-sell another loan, and open a new account – all in one simultaneous, seamless experience.
+But, it has had the upper hand with a software solution that allows clients to take a loan application, cross-sell another loan, and open a new account – all in one simultaneous, seamless experience.
 Meanwhile, competitors like Temenos, CU Direct, CRIF and TCI have been doubling down their development efforts to level the playing field.

 CRIF Lending has been a solid competitor in the consumer LOS space.
-The company has saturated the market with a variety of mostly legacy loan origination products used to fill a specific niche, including Appro, Teres and Cypres.
+The company has saturated the market with a variety of mostly legacy loan origination products used to fill a specific niche, including Appro, Teres, and Cypres.
 CRIF’s ACTion product is its newest platform, currently being pitched to community banks and credit unions.
 CRIF has evolved into a competitive consumer LOS, with direct and indirect lending and new account opening capabilities.

 GonzoLender is here today to talk about what this latest development in the lending space means.

 The biggest vendor in the space just got a little bigger.
-The fact that MeridianLink founder Tim Nguyen is a major investor and CEO of the new company says a lot.
+The fact that MeridianLink Tim Nguyen is a co-founder, major investor and CEO of the new company says a lot.
 But, even though Nguyen’s all-in commitment is encouraging, no amount of scale or capital will change the fact that MeridianLink’s customer service reputation has suffered greatly in recent years.
 The company has been viewed as inflexible to client requests and enhancement demands, and the new owners need to ensure an upgraded client focus accompanies all the buzz.